How to increase direct bookings for hotels: Strategies, tools and best practices

 Capture data from your website and direct channels so that you can personalize marketing, loyalty programs and tailor upsells.
 The more data you have, the more you can leverage it to turn opportunities into direct sales.

 Automation reduces manual workloads and the risk of human error.
-This frees your team to focus on high-value tasks - like service, upselling and creating memorable moments - which directly support repeat direct bookings.
+This frees your team to focus on high-value tasks such as service, upselling and creating memorable moments, which directly support repeat direct bookings.

 With Mews, you can offer add-ons like breakfast, parking or late check-out during the booking experience, allowing you to capture revenue that often gets lost when a guest books via an OTA.

 A channel manager is essential for promoting direct bookings and synchronizing availability and rates to avoid overbookings.
-This tool helps you manage bookings across multiple channels and increase exposure while maintaining consistency.
+This tool helps you manage bookings across multiple channels, increase exposure and maintain consistency.

 Chatbots